Frameworks

 Want your damage event to update the health bar, play a sound, spawn some particles, and poke the AI… without wiring a dozen scripts / instances together by hand?

-Pulse is a signals / events layer for GameMaker that lets your game shout out “something happened” and lets anything that cares listen in.
+Pulse is a signals / events layer for GameMaker that lets your game shout “something happened” and anything that cares to can listen in and react.

 - Subscribe once and stop passing instance ids all over your code.